NHSDigital/software-engineering-quality-framework/practices/security-repository.md

 # Securing repositories

-This guide lays out security best practice for Github repositories, building on other policies such as [Coding in the Open](https://aalto.digital.nhs.uk/#/document/viewer/41a587a6-8266-46b4-860c-f41a906648b9?resetBreadcrumbPath=false&library=5464c07f-daf1-4eee-b9b6-22e6c4dfbbd0).
-Github is the default tool for code repositories, and should generally be used unless there is good reason otherwise.
+This guide lays out security best practice for Github repositories.
 This set of practices is a minimum (nothing stops you from doing more), and they should be implemented alongside other relevant ones that contribute to [security](security.md) as a whole.
 These are discussed in more detail as part of the [Quality Checks](../quality-checks.md).

 ## Prerequisites
 [Publishing Code](../quality-checks.md#publishing-code) within the Quality Checks page lists a minimum set of practices that should be in place before code is published.
 This implies that: